 Now in its eighteenth year, Africa’s biggest annual mass-participation event must be experienced to be appreciated!
-Whether it takes you 33 minutes to sprint round behind the elites or 2 hours to walk round, dancing and stopping for draught beer on the way, you are one of 44,000 happy revellers redefining the streets of Addis Ababa on the most exciting day of the year.
+Whether it takes you 36 minutes to dash round behind the elites or 2 hours to walk round, dancing and stopping for draft beer on the way, you are one of 44,000 happy revelers redefining the streets of Addis Ababa on the most exciting day of the year.
 The Great Ethiopian 10k is a truly epic experience, year after year.

 NOT YOUR AVERAGE 10K!

-Founded in 2001 by renowned economist Peter Middlebrook, British Olympian and running legend Richard Nerurkar, and arguably the greatest distance runner of all time, Haile Gebrselassie, the Great Ethiopian Run is 10km of racing revelry, looping through the streets of central Addis Ababa.
+Founded in 2001 by renowned economist Peter Middlebrook, British marathon Olympian Richard Nerurkar and the most successful distance runner of all time, Haile Gebrselassie, the Great Ethiopian Run is ten kilometres of running revelry, looping through the streets of central Addis Ababa.

 At the front the race could hardly be more competitive.
 Distance legends like Kenenisa Bekele and Tirunesh Dibaba have competed in the event, and its winners consistently go on to have successful international careers.
-Indeed, the race is the number 1 showcase for Ethiopia’s outstanding talent pool.
-No other street race in Africa offers a similar mix of competition and atmosphere.
-In a country that idolizes its runners, this is where legends are born.
+Indeed, the race is the number-one showcase for Ethiopia’s outstanding talent pool.
+No other street race in Africa offers a similar mix of competition and atmosphere and, in a country which idolizes its runners, this is where legends are born.

 PREPARE FOR THE RACE WHERE IT IS RUN!